sophiekoonin/localghost/content/posts/17-03-2019-power-of-community.md

 ## Bringing it all together

+Building your community is one of the best things you can do for yourself and your professional development.
+By making friends and connections with people at work, online, and in your local community, you'll find that not only do you have a great view of what's going on in the industry, but you'll have made some good friends as well!

-Building relationships in these communities is one of the best things I've ever done for myself (and my social life!)
-I hope you can get as much as I have from these amazing people around us - at work, online, in the local area - and have the confidence to give what you've got to offer.
+I hope you can get as much as I have from these amazing people around us and have the confidence to give what you've got to offer.
 And I hope that one day you'll be writing a blog post or giving a talk to share what you've learnt with everyone else.

 Looking to get stuck in?
 Here are some great places to start:
 * [Donut](https://www.donut.com/) - a Slack integration that will randomly pair people up for 1:1s